Friday, February 15, 2019

 Nobody is really “Bad” in this movie, everyone plays their roles well even Sean Giambrone as Ron who I was really scared about at first.
 Ron is meant to be the comic-relief and naturally has an annoying high-pitched voice and I was worried that he would be ear-gratingly obnoxious and unfunny, but Giambrone proved me wrong and captures some of Will Friedle’s vocal skills even if the material given to him is subpar at best.

 Hopefully newcomers will watch the movie and decide to check out the original animated series afterwards because it’s still a very entertaining show seventeen years later.
-It may not be the worst live-action adaptations of a cartoon (I wouldn't even put it in my Top 10), but it's still a disappointing and misguided “Sitch” that doesn't do the source material justice nor does it try to be different enough to stand out on its own, it's a film I’ll likely forget about in a few days.
+The movie version may not be the worst live-action adaptations of a cartoon (I wouldn't even put it in my Top 10), but it's still a disappointing and misguided “Sitch” that doesn't do the source material justice nor does it try to be different enough to stand out on its own, it's a film I’ll likely forget about in a few days.

 Sorry KP, but this is "So the Drama".